PerseusRealDeal/PerseusDarkMode/README.md

 The `force` will change the appearance of your app immediately including system components and will make run all custom DarkMode code `makeUp()`.

-## Get awared of DarkMode Changes
+## Get awared of DarkMode changes

-> To declare custom DarkMode sensitive code that runs every time if DarkMode Changes register the object or creat a DarkMode trigger:
+> To declare custom DarkMode sensitive code that runs every time if DarkMode Changes register the object or create a DarkMode trigger:

-`Use Case -` Register an object to be notified on changes
+`Use Case 1:` Register an object to be notified on changes

 ```swift